 Basic net loss per common share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period.
 Diluted net loss per share is computed by dividing the net loss by the weighted-average number of common shares and dilutive share equivalents outstanding for the period, determined using the treasury-stock and if-converted methods.
 Since the Company has had net losses for all periods presented, all potentially dilutive securities are anti-dilutive.
-Basic weighted average shares outstanding for the years ended December 31, 2020 and 2019 include 400,000 shares underlying a warrant to purchase common shares.
-As the shares underlying this warrant can be issued for little consideration (an aggregate exercise price of \$0.01 per share), these shares are deemed to be issued for purposes of basic earnings per share.
+Basic weighted average shares outstanding for the years ended December 31, 2021 and 2020 include 400,000 shares underlying a warrant to purchase common shares that was exercisable for little consideration (an aggregate exercise price of \$0.01 per share) and was deemed issued for the purposes of basic earnings per share.
+The warrant was exercised during the year ended December 31, 2021.

-For the years ended December 31, 2020 and 2019, the Company had the following potential common stock equivalents outstanding which were not included in the calculation of diluted net loss per common share because inclusion thereof would be anti-dilutive:
+For the years ended December 31, 2021 and 2020, the Company had the following potential common stock equivalents outstanding which were not included in the calculation of diluted net loss per common share because inclusion thereof would be anti-dilutive:

-Year Ended December 31, 2020 Year Ended December 31, 2019
+Year Ended December 31, 2021 Year Ended December 31, 2020

-Stock Options 2,610,495 2,139,078
+Stock Options 2,893,839 2,610,495

-Warrants 417,355 1,076,463
+Warrants 389,233 417,355

-3,027,850 3,215,541
+3,283,072 3,027,850